 - Changes in where the child(ren) lives

 - When one parent suffers a medical condition, injury, or disability

-If you have a substantial change that you would like to address, it is important to contact our experienced child support lawyers in Fort Mill & Greenville, SC at (803) 548-2468 to act quickly.
+If you have a substantial change that you would like to address, it is important to contact our experienced child support lawyers in Fort Mill, Greenville & Rock Hill, SC at (803) 548-2468 to act quickly.

 Child support modifications are not retroactive.

 That means if you become disabled in March, and are unable to meet your child support obligation, but do not file for a modification until August, the support can only be changed when the modification is approved from the August filing date.

 The previous months must be paid using the originally mandated child support amount.

 Modifications can also be requested by the custodial parent when their child’s expenses become more than the original order allowed.